Bar Stools to Update Your Look For 2025

 We purchased #2 in white to give the outdoor kitchen a fresher feel.
 These have held up well.

 A backrest and footrest is nice if you spend leisurely meals at the kitchen counter.
-Most of these upholstered stools have performance fabric.
-Those with a metal frame can actually feel lighter to move. #4 below has a swivel.
+Most of these upholstered stools have performance fabric or leather.
+Those with a metal frame can actually feel lighter to move. #3 below has a swivel.

 Mary-Anne